Starlink vs. Hughesnet: Which Satellite Internet Provider Is Best?

 Hughesnet data tokens

-Starlink technology vs. Hughesnet equipment
+Starlink equipment vs. Hughesnet equipment

 Starlink issues vs. Hughesnet problems